Multi-Higgs Amplitudes Bootstrapped: Dissecting SMEFT and HEFT: The importance of matching complete amplitudes

 \subsection{Absorption into non-factorizable pieces}

 The results of the four-point matching are enough to explain the importance of matching complete amplitudes.
 We take the $++00$~ $gg\to hh$ amplitude and consider the SMEFT matching results in Eq.~\eqref{eq:match_Result_gghh_++00_00_rational_Gf}, we will focus on the $C_{\varphi G}^2$ contribution.
 This contribution arises via the gluon-field kinetic normalization induced by $Q_{\varphi G}$, which then causes the shift $C_{\varphi G}\to C_{\varphi G}\left( 1+\frac{\sqrt{2}}{G_{F}}\frac{C_{\varphi G}}{\Lambda^2} \right)$.
 This correlation between the $C_{\varphi G}^2$ and $C_{\varphi G}$ contributions can be observed in the SMEFT matching result for $c_{ggh}$, Eq.~\eqref{eq:match_ons_smeft_hhh_Gf}, but not in the one for $c_{gghh}^{++,(00)}$, Eq.~\eqref{eq:match_Result_gghh_++00_00_rational_Gf}.
 This indicates that the latter receives contributions from diagrams with virtual particles.
 Here, we will show how the latter contributions are absorbed by the non-factorizable piece.
-This phenomenon is commonplace when matching the on-shell amplitudes.

 The pole structure of the $gg\to hh$ amplitude tells us that the $++00$ helicity configuration has only a pole along the s-channel and hence our on-shell amplitude is composed of,

 which can be written as,